CommunistMountain/BalanceModFork/README_new.md

                 <li>Engi A and Engi NPC ships no longer have Engi Med-bot Dispersal.</li>
                 <li>Engi C no longer has Defense Scrambler.</li>
             </ol>
-            <li>Fed Cruisers: system limit from 8 to 9.
-(Not technically an augment, but I'm including it here for the sake of consistency)</li>
+            <li>Fed Cruisers: System limit from 8 to 9.
+Effectively, Artillery System doesn't take a system slot.
+(Not an augment, but I'm including it here for the sake of consistency)</li>
             <ol>
                 <li>Fed C no longer has Emergency Respirators.</li>
             </ol>